msteveb/tmake/README.md

 libraries to be found by other components with UseLibs)

-When the inputs to the git2 library are collected, the selector such as <lib>src is replaced with the *objects* which are listed as inputs to the src library.
+When the inputs to the git2 library are collected, the selector such as <lib>src is replaced with the *objects* that are listed as inputs to the src library.
 In addition, a dependency on the 'src' library is added to the 'git2' library to ensure that the objects are available when required.

-This approach has the advantage that the conglomerate library can be created in any directory, not just a parent of each of the component libraries.
+This approach has the advantage that the aggregate library can be created in any directory, not just a parent of each of the component libraries.

 The same mechanism can be used for creating a shared libraries from other